 Popular trips to Greenland

 Winter days at the ice cap – explore winter in Greenland

 | 5 days

 A long weekend out of the ordinary!

 | 4 days

 Myths or science – what is the northern lights?

 The Greenlandic word for northern lights is “Arsarnerit” and means “those who play ball.”
 According to the old Inuit myths, the lights appear in the sky when the souls of the deceased play ball with walrus skulls.
 However, that explanation may not be sufficient today.

 The scientific explanation of the northern lights is that electrically charged particles of the sun meet molecules and atoms in Earth’s atmosphere at approximately 100 kilometers altitude.
 This meeting results in an incredible phenomenon where you see “curtains” in all colors fluttering across the sky.
 Yellow, green, red, white – depending on where you are in Greenland, the curtains may have a different color, but no matter what, it is a wonderful sight.

-Most people do not believe in the old skull myth anymore, but it does not keep us from whistling to the sky in an attempt to make the northern lights even more lively.
+Most people do not believe in the old skull myth anymore.
+That doesn’t keep us from whistling to the sky in an attempt to make the lights even more lively.
 This is another one of our myths, and it’s surprising how often it works.
-Just make sure that the northern lights do not reach down and grab you while you are whistling.
+Just make sure that it doesn’t reach down and grab you while you are whistling.